tessarin/dither/README.md

 processing an image.
 Other possible palettes include:

  - Grayscale of any given size
- - Automatic, generated with the given size using the median-cut quantization algorithm
+ - Automatic, generated with the given size using a median-cut quantization algorithm
  - Custom palette

-Dithering on the final image can be disabled and the program also can be used to just generate a palette.
+Dithering on the final image can be disabled and the program can also be used just to generate a palette.

  [ppm]: https://en.wikipedia.org/wiki/Netpbm_format
  [brew]: https://brew.sh